Great places to stay in Siem Reap

 Elegant and tasteful

-Just up the road from Soria Moria, and still within walking distance of town, Frangipani is a lovely one-year-old hotel.
-It's the creation of three enterprising Cambodians, an architect, a landscape gardener and a marketing whizz, whose specialties have come together in an elegant symbiosis.
+Just up the road from Soria Moria, and still within walking distance of town, Frangipani Villa Hotel is a lovely spot.
+It’s the creation of three enterprising Cambodians, an architect, a landscape gardener and a marketing whizz, whose specialties have come together in an elegant symbiosis.
 The two large, airy buildings house tastefully decorated rooms (from $40 per night), featuring lots of four-poster beds with gently fluttering canopies, silk throws, flowers and subtle contemporary motifs.
 A setting this lovely would cost significantly more pretty much anywhere else in the world.

 Look out for the frangipani.